chrisxfire/chrisxfire.github.io/content/notes/web-development/javascript/overview.md

 link.classList
 ```

-# Window Object
+# window object
 The window object hosts the DOM for the current tab.

-## Adding an Event Listener to Window
+## adding an event listener to window
 Creates an event listener that listens for the DOMContentLoaded event and runs the lambda specified
 in the segment argument when the event occurs:
 ```js